Sex, Lies, and Videotape

 Sex, Lies, and Videotape (often written in all lowercase as sex, lies, and videotape) is a 1989 American independent drama film written and directed by Steven Soderbergh.
-The plot tells the story of a troubled man who videotapes women discussing their sexuality and fantasies, and his impact on the relationships of a troubled married couple and the wife's younger sister.
+The plot tells the story of a troubled man who videotapes women discussing their sexuality and fantasies, and its impact on the relationships of a troubled married couple and the wife's younger sister.

 Sex, Lies, and Videotape won the Palme d'Or at the 1989 Cannes Film Festival, making Soderbergh the youngest solo director to win the award; he was 26 at the time.
 The film was influential in revolutionizing the independent film movement in the early 1990s.
 In 2006, Sex, Lies, and Videotape was added to the United States Library of Congress' National Film Registry, deemed "culturally, historically, or aesthetically significant".

 Plot

 Ann Bishop Mullany lives in Baton Rouge, unhappily but comfortably married to John, a successful lawyer.
-She is in therapy, where she reveals that she is repulsed by the idea of John touching her.
+She is in therapy, where she reveals that she is repulsed by the idea of him touching her.

 Graham Dalton, an old close college friend of John and now a drifter with some money saved up, visits Baton Rouge to see John and perhaps stay in the city.
-When he arrives at their home, Graham meets Ann, who learns that John has invited Graham to stay with them until he finds an apartment.
+When he arrives at their home, he meets Ann, who learns that John has invited Graham to stay with them until he finds an apartment.
 When John arrives home, Graham's demeanor becomes remarkably more guarded; though he realizes he now has nothing in common with John, he and Ann get along well.